jonasmcferreira/whiteiron/jhed-wasteland/monter-types.md

 The undead are a common sight in Jhed, particularly in the village of Dhuren Tol, where they are often used as laborers.
 These creatures range from the mindless workers that serve the living to more malevolent spirits that haunt the land.
 As a Dungeon Master, you can use the undead to create a sense of unease and dread, reminding players that death is never far away in Jhed.

-- **Zombies:** Found as workers in Village Two, these slow but relentless creatures are often laced with poison, making even their mindless attacks dangerous.
-- **Skeletons:** Also used as workers in Village Two, these undead are a bit more nimble than zombies but are just as unsettling, especially when found with poison on their weapons.
-- **Crawling Claw:** These small, sinister hands are often found in the aftermath of battles or in the company of thieves, adding a creepy, unexpected element to encounters.
-- **Shadow:** Ambush predators that strike from the darkness, draining the life force from their victims.
-- **Banshee:** A potential encounter with the Council of Five, their wails can strike terror into even the bravest hearts.
-- **Ghost:** Associated with the Scroll Burners, these spectral remnants are bound by unfinished business or unfulfilled vengeance.
-- **Death Knight:** An armored terror, these undead warriors are formidable opponents that combine martial prowess with dark magic.
-- **Demi Lich:** The feared King of Jhed, this creature’s presence is enough to instill fear in even the most seasoned adventurers.
-- **Dracolich:** A twisted mockery of dragonkind, this undead dragon is both a false vision for the Kobolds and a potential resource for Village Two.
+- Zombies
+- Skeletons
+- Crawling Claw
+- Shadow
+- Banshee
+- Ghost
+- Death Knight
+- Demi Lich
+- Dracolich
-Ghoul
+- Ghoul
-Ghast
+- Ghast

-Flameskull, IceSkull?
+- Flameskull, IceSkull?

 ### Beasts

 The beasts of Jhed are fierce and primal, perfectly adapted to the harsh environment.
 They range from common predators to ancient megafauna, providing a variety of challenges for your players.
 Beasts can serve as both encounters and environmental hazards, reminding players that even nature is out to get them in Jhed.

-- **Snakes:** Cold-blooded creatures that thrive in the warmth of underground tunnels and caverns.
-- **Wolves:** These pack hunters are relentless, using their numbers and keen senses to track down prey.
-- **Bears:** Massive and powerful, bears in Jhed are a force of nature, particularly when encountered in the wild.
-- **Mammoth:** These ancient creatures are rare but formidable, their sheer size and strength making them a daunting challenge.
-- **Sabertooth Tiger:** Agile and deadly, these predators are the apex hunters of the tundra.
-- **Giant Sloth:** Slow but incredibly strong, these creatures can turn a simple encounter into a test of endurance.
-Gnoll?
+- Snakes
+- Wolves
+- Bears
+- Mammoth
+- Sabertooth Tiger
+- Giant Sloth
+- Gnoll
 - Dinosaurs, all of them

 ### Giants

 Giants in Jhed are remnants of a forgotten age, their massive forms towering over the landscape.
 These beings can be allies, enemies, or neutral forces, depending on how the players interact with them.
 Giants add a sense of scale to your encounters, making the players feel small and vulnerable in the face of these ancient beings.

-- **Hill Giant:** Found in Netrus, Village One, these giants are known for their brute strength and simple minds, often serving as guardians or laborers.
-- **Cyclops:** One-eyed giants with a strong connection to the earth, making them formidable in battle.
-- **Cloud Giants:** Inhabitants of the Frozen Storm Forest, these giants are both majestic and terrifying, wielding the power of the storm.
+- Hill Giant
+- Cyclops
+- Cloud Giants

-Ettin - random encounter
+- Ettin - random encounter
-Fomorian
+- Fomorian

 ### Humanoids

 Humanoids in Jhed are as varied as they are in the rest of the world, but here they have adapted to the harsh conditions in unique ways.
 These creatures can be potential allies, enemies, or neutral parties, and they often bring their own cultures and motivations into play, creating complex social dynamics.

-- **Aarakocra:** Found in Thieves Post, these bird-like humanoids highlight the dangers of flight in Jhed, where magical winds and the presence of Rocs make the skies perilous.
-- **Orcs:** Fierce and tribal, orcs in Jhed are survivors, fighting for dominance in the frozen wasteland.
-- **Goliaths:** These mountain-dwelling humanoids are tough and resilient, perfectly adapted to the harsh environment of Jhed.
-- **Kobolds:** Small but cunning, Kobolds often serve as minions for more powerful creatures, but they are also dangerous in numbers.
-- **Lizardfolk:** Cold-blooded and pragmatic, these reptilian humanoids are well-suited to the cold environment of Jhed.
-- **Yuan-ti:** These snake-like beings are driven by dark purposes, often found leading cults or manipulating events from the shadows.
-- **Dwarves:** Hardy and skilled in crafting, the dwarves of Jhed are known for their resilience and their mastery of stone and metal.
+- Aarakocra
+- Orcs
+- Goliaths
+- Kobolds
+- Lizardfolk
+- Yuan-ti
+- Dwarves

 Drow
 Kenku
 Dwarves
 Half Dragon
 Deep Gnome
 Kuo Toa

-**Tribes:** The humanoids of Jhed often form tribes, including Orcs, Goliaths, Kobolds, Yuan-ti, and Lizardfolk.
-These tribes can be allies or enemies, depending on the party’s actions and the alliances they forge.
+Tribesparty’s actions and the alliances they forge.

-**Lycanthropes:** Some creatures afflicted with the werecurse have fled to Jhed to protect their former communities, but they sometimes lash out unpredictably.
-The plot may involve curing lycanthropy, though NPCs capable of casting *Remove Curse* are limited.
+Lycanthropesinvolve curing lycanthropy, though NPCs capable of casting *Remove Curse* are limited.
 Silvering weapons becomes essential for dealing with these creatures.
+Only mammals can be lycanthropes.

+- Werewolf
+- Werebear
+- Weretiger
-- **Werewolf**
+- Wereboar
-- **Werebear**
+- Wererat
-- **Weretiger**
+- Werewhale
-- **Wereboar:** Rare in Jhed.
-- **Wererat:** Rare in Jhed.
-- **Weredinosaur:** A new, unique type of lycanthrope to be introduced.

 ### Biome-Related Monsters

 Jhed’s unique environment fosters a variety of creatures that are closely tied to the land itself.
 These monsters are shaped by the specific biomes they inhabit, making them integral to the story and setting.

 #### Elemental

-- **Azer:** Found in Dhuren Tol, these fiery dwarves are resistant to the cold, making them a surprising but fitting presence in Jhed.
+- Azer

 - earth, air, fire, water elemental, wander randomly - small elemental village party can take over?